chrisdill/raylib-cs/README.md

 This is the prefered method to get started.

-1) Pick a folder in which you would like to start a raylib project for example "MyRaylibCSProj"
+1) Pick a folder in which you would like to start a raylib project.
+For example "MyRaylibCSProj".
-2) Then from a terminal (for example a VSCode terminal), whilst in the folder dir you just created run the following commands.
-(Please keep in mind you should have .NET already installed on your system)
+2) Then from a terminal (for example a VSCode terminal), whilst in the directory you just created run the following commands.
+(Please keep in mind .NET should already be installed on your system)

 ```
 dotnet new console